ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 .. note:: In Ansible, up to version 2.0.x, the official Python modules used the
     :ref:`module_replacer` framework.
-For module authors, :ref:`Ansiballz` is largely a superset of :ref:`module_replacer` functionality, so you usually do not need to know about one versus the other.
+For module authors, :ref:`Ansiballz` is largely a superset of :ref:`module_replacer` functionality, so you usually do not need to understand the differences between them.

 .. _flow_powershell_modules: